monokal/qb/README.md

 # qb
-qb (pronounced "cube") is cross-platform Docker-like toolkit for system containers.
+qb (pronounced "cube") is cross-platform toolkit for system containers inspired by the application container stack by Docker.